techner3/Mask_Detection/README.md

 * com_in_ineuron_ai_utils - This directory contains the script for all necessary function
 * my_model - This directory contains trained object detection model used for prediction
+* templates - This directory contains the frontend files for the webapp
 * object_detection - This directory contains all necessary files for tensorflow object detection training and prediction
 * Sample_images - This directory contains sample images to test the app